saezlab/AnnNet/README.md

 ---

 ## 🧭  Philosophy
-GraphGlue vis designed with these principles in mind:
+annnet vis designed with these principles in mind:

 - **Simple**, consistent interface for all graph types
 - **Interoperability-first**: integrate, don’t replace